OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-48.md

 They did not suffer thirst when He guided them through the deserts; He made water flow for them from the rock; He split the rock, and water gushed out.

 ## Isaiah 48:22
-“There is no peace for the wicked,” says the Lord.
+“The Lord says, ‘For the wicked, there is no peace.’”